darlanalves/faster-git/README.md

 ```
 $ gs                        # show status

         On branch master
         Your branch is up to date with 'origin/master'.

         nothing to commit, working tree clean

 $ gb feat/new-feature       # create branch
-Switched to a new branch 'test'
+        Switched to a new branch 'feat/new-feature'

 $ gco master                # go back to master

         Switched to branch 'master'
         Your branch is up to date with 'origin/master'.

 $ gco feat                 # checkout to a branch that matches 'feat'
         Switched to branch 'feat/new-feature'

 $ gbp                      # push branch to remote

-# do some changes
+        # -- apply your changes --

 $ gfp                      # adds your changes, recommit and force push to remote

 $ grm                      # fetch latest master and rebase on top of it

-# if needed, resolve conflicts
+        # -- if needed, resolve conflicts --

 $ grc                      # mark conflict resolutions and continue rebasing